Welcome to Pet Viewpoint

 A few fun facts on Cats from a recent article in Pet Age on catnip.
 Talking about why cats “crave catnip”, it goes on to say that catnip is from the mint family of herbs and contains a chemical called terpene which attracts cats and stimulates their smell sensors much like pheromones.

-The article by Yeowww Catnip of August 1, 2021 states that nearly 75% of cats are affected by catnip and may continue for almost 20 minutes at a time with kicking, and slobbering, and tumbling occurring.
+The article by Yeooow Catnip of August 1, 2021 states that nearly 75% of cats are affected by catnip and may continue for almost 20 minutes at a time with kicking, and slobbering, and tumbling occurring.
 Also stated is that catnip is totally safe for cats and kitties.
 And, that your cat may become less addicted over time.
 In that case you might want to store your catnip in a dark space in an airtight container to retain freshness and bring it out less often.

 Additionally if you want to buy a catnip toy it is best to get one that is stuffed full of catnip.